 Your website should have a content strategy to serve your users and offer new content for search engines to rank.
 The more substance your website has, the more ranking opportunity.

-Broadly speaking, content has two main roles: > > - To educate, engage, persuade and entertain your audience, moving them through > the buying and customer journeys > - To make your website relevant to keywords people are searching for
+Broadly speaking, content has two main roles:

+- To educate, entertain, inspire, inform and persuade your audience, moving them through the buying and customer journeys

+- To make your website relevant to keywords people are searching for

 In order to produce effective content that matches the needs of audiences, search engines and the business, the SEO agency should: